WELCOME TO A.P.S.U. !!!

 Below are important dates for you to add to your calendar:

 International Student Orientation

 This mandatory orientation session for international students will provide important information to help you adjust to life at APSU and the U.S.

 August 21, 2014 from 9:30 a.m. to 12:30 p.m.

 International Student Housing Check-In

-Early check-in for new international students—August 21, 2013 (send travel information to International Education to ensure room is ready)
+Early check-in for new international students—August 20, 2014 (send travel information to the Office of International Education to ensure room is ready)

 Before You Leave for the United States